nevmenandr/vindolanda/manuscript.md

 ## Acknowledgements

-I am grateful to Maria Timoschuk, who introduced me to the Vindolanda tablets, and who supports me in my interest in Latin.
+I am grateful to Maria Timoschuk, who introduced the Vindolanda tablets to me, and who supports me in my interest in Latin.

 ## My other fonts